hbc/NGS_Data_Analysis_Course/lessons/05_data_organization.md

 remember whether your best alignment results were in Analysis1, AnalysisRedone, or AnalysisRedone2; or which quality cutoff you used.

 Luckily, recording your computational experiments is even easier than recording lab data.
-Copy/Paste will become your best friend, sensible file names will make your analysis traversable by you and your collaborators, and writing the methods section for your next paper will be a breeze.
+Sensible file names will make your analysis traversable by you and your collaborators, and writing the methods section for your next paper will be a breeze.
 Let's look at the best practices for documenting your genomics project.

 Your future self will thank you.

 [Data Organization Best Practices](https://github.com/datacarpentry/organization-genomics/blob/gh-pages/GoodBetterBest.md)<br>
 [https://github.com/datacarpentry/organization-genomics/blob/gh-pages/GoodBetterBest.md](https://github.com/datacarpentry/organization-genomics/blob/gh-pages/GoodBetterBest.md)

-##Exercise

-1. Turn to your neighbor and discuss naming conventions and data organization strategies you are considering for your project.
-Does this discussion highlight particular issues with your current strategy?
-Are there differences between your strategies that reflect differences in the type of data you are collecting?

-2. In this exercise we will setup a filesystem for the project we will be using over the next few days.
+In this next exercise we will setup a filesystem for the project we will be using over the next few days.
 We will also apply some of the shell commands/programs/tools learned in the previous lesson:

 * mkdir
 * history